0xMartin/NetworkAppTestingTool/vscode-extension/natt-configuration-editor/README.md

 > For more information about **NATT**, visit the [NATT GitHub repository](https://github.com/0xMartin/NetworkAppTestingTool).

+> **Documentation for all keywords that are used in configuration [NATT keywords](https://github.com/0xMartin/NetworkAppTestingTool/blob/main/keywords.md).**

 ## 🌟 Features of the NATT Configuration Editor

 - **📝 Intuitive Configuration Editor:** Easily create and modify test configurations with syntax highlighting and autocomplete.